-Top Designs student Emma Panozzo is the winner of the 2019 Prep bag design competition.
-The theme of this year's competition was 'Read and Grow' to mark the first time free books will be included in the bags.
+Top Designs student Emma Panozzo won the 2019 Prep bag design competition.
+The theme of this year's competition was 'Read and Grow' to mark the first time that free books will be included in the bags.

 Emma's design will be featured on 57,100 Prep bags distributed across Victoria in 2019.
-Emma is currently studying communications design at RMIT University, and she will be presented with an Apple iPad and pencil part of the prizes for the winning design.
-She will also spend a day with the Department of Education and Training's Design Studio for valuable hands-on experience.
+Emma is currently studying communications design at RMIT University.

 Emma says, 'As Preps enter school and get a taste of independence, reading is a skill that plays a big part in the way they grow to understand the world.'

-'In my design, I wanted to show the wonder and opportunity of reading: it's a way in which you can learn about the world and also unlock your imagination and creativeness.'
+'In my design, I wanted to show the wonder and opportunity of reading: it's a way in which you can learn about the world and also unlock your imagination and creativity.'

 Top Arts and Top Designs students, and the 2018 Premier's VCE Awards 'Art and Design' students were invited to enter the prep bag design competition.